Authority/Reference(s) | |

 Contracts that include the clause to offset state debt do not require a Texas Identification System (TINS) or a vendor hold search, as the contractor agrees to the payment offset clause upon signature, and all payments are made through Comptroller’s Office.
 Staff must ensure the contract incorporates the stated clause, unless the contract is with a governmental entity.

-If the clause is not incorporated into the contract, then contract staff must complete a TINS search no earlier than 90 days before the effective date of the contract.
-The legally approved contract terms and conditions contain the state indebtedness clause.
+If the clause is not incorporated into the contract, then contract staff must complete a search no sooner than seven days before the effective date of the contract and no later than the effective date of the contract.

 Procurement Cards and Indebtedness to the State

 Because there are no terms and conditions with procurement card purchases, DFPS staff are required to verify that an entity has not been placed on a vendor hold due to indebtedness with the State.
-A vendor hold search must be completed before making a purchase with a procurement card for purchases greater than $500, unless the payment meets the criteria for an emergency purchase under state procurement laws and rules.
+A vendor hold search must be completed before making a purchase with a procurement card for purchases greater than $500 unless the payment meets the criteria for an emergency purchase under state procurement laws and rules.

 If a vendor hold search results in a possible match, then a TINS search, which provides more detailed information needs to be done.